Knowing oneself comes from attending with compassionate curiosity to what is happening within.Gabor Maté, MD

-Having self-compassion for our past selves is reflecting on moments when we weren’t our “best selves.”
-And rather than beating ourselves up about it – making ourselves feel “bad,” “shameful,” or “guilty” – we recognize and acknowledge our unmet needs in those moments.
+Having self-compassion for our past selves is reflecting on moments when we weren’t our “best selves,” and not blaming ourselves for it.
+Rather than beating ourselves up about it – making ourselves feel “bad,” “shameful,” or “guilty” – we compassionately recognize and acknowledge our unmet needs in those moments.
 The idea is that if our needs were met, we would have achieved a different outcome.

 1. When you’re not feeling “bad,” you’re able to perform better.

 When you really think about the struggle, do you feel “bad” about it?
 Even if it’s just a little?

 If you were to dig into the “bad” (because bad isn’t a feeling), you might find feelings like regret, shame, guilt, and sadness.

 If you don’t feel “bad” about your struggles, you’re likely already practicing self-compassion (yay!).